interlock-network/interlock-docs/whitepaper.md

 heuristics or by another user.
 This staking-information also helps Interlock refine and sharpen its heuristics.
-And this is just the bare-bones, minimum-viable-product-functionality &mdash; in later releases, users will also be able flag webpages as *containing* malicious content (i.e. a comment on reddit or a video on youtube), effectively crowdsourcing moderation.
+And this is just the bare-bones, minimum-viable-product-functionality &mdash; in later releases, users will also be able to flag webpages as *containing* malicious content (i.e. a comment on reddit or a video on youtube), effectively crowdsourcing moderation.